-Category "#2 Other" consists of unscreened investments for diversification purposes, investments for which all data is not available or cash held in the form of ancillary liquid assets.
+Category "#2 Other" consists of unscreened investments for diversification purposes, investments for which data is lacking or cash held in the form of ancillary liquid assets.
 There are no minimum environmental or social guarantees for such investments.

-IS A SPECIFIC INDEX DESIGNATED AS A REFERENCE BENCHMARK TO DETERMINE WHETHER THIS FINANCIAL PRODUCT IS ALIGNED WITH THE ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS IT PROMOTES?
+IS A SPECIFIC INDEX DESIGNATED AS A BENCHMARK INDEX TO DETERMINE WHETHER THIS FINANCIAL PRODUCT IS ALIGNED WITH THE ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS THAT IT PROMOTES?